Data Augementation with Polya Inverse Gamma: Discussion

 \section{Discussion}

-The P\'olya-inverse Gamma distribution facilitates fully Bayesian posterior inference for concentration and shape parameters in Dirichlet and gamma statistical models, respectively.
-The P-IG distribution class is flexible and admits fast and efficient stochastic simulation methods in widely-used statistical models, such as latent Dirichlet allocation, Gamma-Gamma hierarchical models, and Bayesian nonparametric mixture models.
-The P-IG$\left(\dd, c\right)$ distribution is constructed from an infinite convolution of GIG distributions and includes the E-RG distribution as a special case.
-It is the E-RG case that relates ratios of gamma functions to the Laplace transform of the P-IG distribution class, providing an efficient data augmentation strategy.
-Our parameter expanded Gibbs sampler leverages the scale mixture of normals representation of the E-RG distribution to estimate parameters nested in the gamma function.
+The class of P\'olya Inverse Gamma (P-IG) distributions are developed as mixing distributions for models with Gamma functions.
+This adds to the literature on normal variance-mean mixtures by showing that they extend to a wide class of applications.
+Our ensuing data augmentation strategy facilitates full posterior inference for parameters in models which were hitherto hard to provide inference.
+The algorithms are scalable and are a fast efficient simulation method for drawing from posterior distributions with applications to many area, such as non-parametric Bayes, latent Dirichlet allocation, Gamma-Gamma hierarchical models, extreme value models, and many other Bayesian mixture models.

-The focus of the current paper is on theoretical and algorithmic development of the P-IG distribution class.
-Our work builds on distributional results of \citet{hartman1976completely} and \citet{roynette2005couples} and contributes to the literature on scale mixtures of normals (see, e.g., \cite{andrews1974scale, west1987scale, polson2013bayesian}).
-We believe that the computational strategies developed here will provide the foundation for new and richly structured hierarchical models of Dirichlet concentration and gamma shape parameters.
+The focus of our paper is on theoretical and algorithmic development of P-IG auxiliary variables.
+Our work contributes to the literature on scale mixtures of normals (see, e.g., \citep*{andrews1974scale, west1987scale, polson2013bayesian}).
+We believe that the computational strategies developed here will provide the foundation for new and richly structured hierarchical gamma models.
 Applied Bayesian analyses of categorical data will benefit from increased model flexibility and information borrowing strategies.

 There are a number of avenues for future research.
-In particular, regularized scale allocation models can be implemented using P-IG and E-RG distributions using data augmentation methods of \cite{polson2013data}. \cite{barndorff1992multivariate} provide multivariate GIG distribution theory and relationships with Poisson processes.
+In particular, regularized scale allocation models can be implemented using data augmentation methods of \cite*{polson2013data} with P-IG distribution. \cite*{barndorff1992multivariate} provide multivariate GIG distribution theory and relationships with Poisson processes.